andreamanini98/TABEC/README.md

 The option `-ttt` must be given in order to save a `.tck` file of the resulting Tiled TA.<br>
 Then, the checker can be called to check the resulting Tiled TA.<br>

-If one wants to generate a pdf out of the Tiled TA, the constructor can be called as follows:
+If one wants to generate a `.pdf` out of the Tiled TA, the constructor can be called as follows:
 ```bash
   $ ./constructor -tdt
 ```